If you work in a warehouse or manufacturing, you understand the challenges of moving materials, products, and waste efficiently.

-Not only does this increase a facility’s efficiency, but it also makes a plant floor cleaner, safer, and easier to maneuver.
+Not only does this increase a facility’s efficiency, but it also makes a plant floor cleaner, easier, and safer to maneuver.

 There are many types of hoppers available, and choosing the correct one usually depends on your specific needs.

-In this article, we will look at four of the main types of hoppers, how they are used, and their unique design.
+In this article, we will look at four of the main types of hoppers, how they are used, and their unique designs.
 We will also take a brief look at how hoppers work.

 Are you ready to learn which hopper is right for your business?

 All trash hoppers work on a fundamental principle - collecting materials in a large bin for easy storage, transportation, or disposal.

 This efficient collection of waste or materials in hoppers creates multiple benefits in the workplace, including:

 - Less clutter and waste material on the floor

 - Safer workspace due to correct scrap material storage